feonufry/gulp-json-to-tsd/README.md

 Type: `string | undefined`<br>
 Default: `undefined`

-All interface declarations will be put into namespace with a given name.
+If specified, all interface declarations will be put into namespace with a given name.

+##### declareVariable

+Type: `boolean`<br>
+Default: `false`

+Specifies if a variable of a generated interface must be declared.
+A declaration is put after an interface out of a namespace block (if any).

 ##### identStyle